rajsandilya/Capstone/README.md

 - - - -

 ##### Contact and Further Information
+* Email: sandilya_raj@yahoo.com

 ##### Next Steps:
 * Create two reusable python classses 1) For Regression model 2) For Time Series Model and bring in all functions mentioned in the notebooks
 * Work on NADAF dataset by splitting NDC description column into new columns Generic name, Strength & Form, NLP Can be used for this task.
-These new columns might help our regression model.
+These new columns might increase our regression model score.
 * To create chat bot that recommends medication when illness is entered (Use NLP)
 * Convert this into a classification model by bringing Therapuetic categories
     * This Classification model should classify a drug name to its theraputic category
     * Example: Metformin -> Diabetis

-* sandilya_raj@yahoo.com